patrickdappollonio/tgen/README.md

 ## Template functions

 See [template functions](docs/functions.md) for a list of all the functions available.
+This tool supports both the [Sprig](https://masterminds.github.io/sprig/) and [Go Template](https://pkg.go.dev/text/template) libraries.